MaximeDelporte/kata-log/README.md

 # kata-log
-This project is created to improve my skill in Test Driven Development
+This project is created to improve my skill in Test Driven Development.